hcz0088/Assignment_15/README.md

-# MCU Hello World – Group Gamma
+# Hello World – Group Gamma

 This repo hosts our microcontroller "Hello World" submission and the GitHub collaboration workflow for ECE 1895.